I’ve never felt so awkward and silly pulling a funny face, breathing out and making a strange gravelly noise.

 That was my introduction to the Whispered Ah!

-My Alexander teacher was introducing me to an alternative way to breathe from my usual shallow gasping asthmatic breath.
-Little did I know that I couldn’t breath in as I haven’t breathed out, so all I was doing was trying to top up my lungs that were already full!
+My Alexander Technique teacher was introducing me to an alternative way to breathe from my usual shallow gasping asthmatic breath.
+Little did I know that I couldn’t breath in as I hadn’t breathed out, so all I was doing was trying to top up my lungs that were already full!

 The Whispered Ah was developed before FM Alexander included in his repertoire but I believe he modified the activity to suit his technique.